Errol Musk

-Errol Graham Musk (born 25 May 1946) is a South African businessman, politician, and the patriarch of the Musk family.
-He was a member of Pretoria City Council from 1972 to 1983 and a member of the Progressive Federal Party from 1980 to 1983.
+Errol Graham Musk (born 25 May 1946) is a South African businessman and politician who is the patriarch of the Musk family.
+He was a member of Pretoria City Council from 1972 to 1983, initially as an independent and then as a member of the Progressive Federal Party from 1980.
 As a businessman, he has worked as a mechanical engineering consultant, developed properties, and invested in various ventures including emerald trading.
+He is the father of Elon Musk, the wealthiest person in the world as of 2025.

 Musk married Maye Haldeman in 1970, and they had three children: Elon, Kimbal and Tosca.
-Haldeman divorced him in 1979, saying he was abusive.
+Haldeman divorced him in 1979, claiming he was abusive.
 He has since had two other marriages and four other children.
-His son Elon is the wealthiest person in the world.

 Early life

 Errol Graham Musk was born on 25 May 1946 in Pretoria, in the Transvaal province of the Union of South Africa, to Walter Henry James Musk and Cora Amelia Musk (née Robinson).
-His father was an English-speaking white South African and his mother was English from Liverpool.
+Errol is of English descent: his father was a White South African and his mother was from Liverpool, England.

 Musk attended Clapham High School in Queenswood, where he began a relationship with Maye Haldeman, whom he married in 1970.
-The family lived in Pretoria, where Maye worked as a dietitian and a model.
+The family lived in Pretoria, where Maye worked as a dietitian and model.
 Their first child, Elon Reeve Musk, was born on 28 June 1971, named after Maye's grandfather J. Elon Haldeman, with Reeve being her maternal grandmother's maiden name.
-Musk served in the Burgermag for 11 years, where he claimed to reached the rank of officer before retiring in 1975.
+Musk served in the Burgermag for 11 years, where he later claimed to have reached the rank of officer before retiring in 1975.